How long will it take to teach my child how to swim?

 What equipment do you recommend for swim lessons?

-For all students from Guppies and older, we require goggles.
+We require goggles for students over the age of 2.5, due to the fact that learning to swim properly requires putting your face in the water.
+Swim goggles cover the eyes only, we do not allow diving masks (which cover nose and eyes).
 Better quality goggles are a good investment for learning how to swim.
 You get what you pay for with cheap goggles; they are often uncomfortable, leak, or break easily.
-We sell quality goggles in our office.
+We sell quality goggles as well as a variety of other equipment in our swim shop.